amazon-connect/amazon-connect-streams/Documentation-DR.md

 Since the full `window.connect` binding will not be available until the Global Resiliency setup is initialized on the page, code that relies on modifying the Connect Streams object, such as ChatJS, TaskJS, and other custom code you may have written to work with the standard (non-Global Resiliency) Streams distribution should be loaded in your code that handles the promise returned by your function passed as the getPrimaryRegion parameter of `globalConnect.core.initCCP()`, instead of being loaded immediately at page load time along with Streams itself, as with the non-Global Resiliency version of Streams.

-Any scripts loaded this way should also be loaded as part of a `globalConnect.core.onFailoverCompleted()` hook, to ensure that the code will apply to the newly-active CCP in the event of an active region change; otherwise the code would be applied only to the CCP for the region that was originally active.
+Any scripts loaded this way should also be loaded as part of a `globalConnect.core.onFailoverComplete()` hook, to ensure that the code will apply to the newly-active CCP in the event of an active region change; otherwise the code would be applied only to the CCP for the region that was originally active.

 ```
-globalConnect.core.onFailoverCompleted(() => {
+globalConnect.core.onFailoverComplete(() => {
     const script = document.createElement('script');
     script.src = "https://example.com/amazon-connect-chat.js";
     document.body.appendChild(script);